G-Hensley/secure-expense-tracker-front-end/README.md

 4. Deploy using Vercel’s automatic deployment feature.

 The backend is deployed separately on Heroku (see the note below for details).

+Security Analysis

+[To be added by Brenda Hensley]

+This section is reserved for the security analysis and test results currently being prepared.
+Contributing

+We welcome contributions!
+Feel free to fork the repository and submit pull requests to enhance the project.
+License

+This project is licensed under the MIT License.

+Note: This repository contains the front-end code.
+The backend, built with Node, Express, MongoDB, GraphQL, WebSockets, and Apollo Server, is hosted on Heroku and resides in a separate repository: [https://github.com/G-Hensley/secure-expense-tracker-back-end].